-Findings:

-The marginal groups identified are divided into three categories:

-Organizations aiming to maintain and strengthen the social and cultural enclaves they reside in, while adhering their distinct identity.
-We use here the term conserving organizations.
-Conserving organizations aim to conserve the unique characteristics of the marginal group while withholding integration into mainstream society.
-A spectrum was found between conserving and extremely conserving groups.
-Most groups identified within these categories belong to the Ultra-Orthodox religious cycles in Jewish Israeli Society.
+Findings

+Cultural enclave organizations

+These organizations, also referred to as “conserving organizations,” seek to conserve the unique characteristics of the marginal group and strengthen their cultural enclaves, adhering to their distinct identity while resisting integration into mainstream society.
+These groups, ranging from conserving to very conserving, usually represent and serve ultra-Orthodox communities.

-Motives for establishing philanthropic organizations
+1.1 Motives for establishing philanthropic organizations

-Social motives for establishing philanthropic organizations.
+Social motives for establishing philanthropic organizations

-Two different social motives were found:

-1. Coping with the needs of the group including livelihood (20, February 24, 2021) and poverty (22, February 24, 2021).

-2. Coping with specific needs within the group: health (17, February 23, 2021) and sexism (18, February 23, 2021) issues.
+Two different social motivations were found for establishing these philanthropic organizations: coping with the financial needs of the group, including earning a livelihood and preventing poverty; and coping with specific health and sexism issues within the group.

-Personal motives for establishing philanthropic organizations.
+Personal motives for establishing philanthropic organizations

-Two versions of personal motives were found.
-Encountering the need in person (19, February 23, 2021).
-Continuing familial heritage (8, February 11, 2021).

-The intentions at time of establishing philanthropic organizations in marginal groups

-When asked what the intended when they established philanthropic organizations, most Ultra-orthodox interviewees referred to identifying a need to provide a solution, mostly economic aid: assisting families of a low financial funds (7, February 10, 2021), social and health: aiding people with kidney disease while creating awareness to this issue in Ultra-orthodox society (7, February 10, 2021), and cultural: creating awareness to Jewish core values needs (7, February 10, 2021).
-The founders also referred to their personal experience as a motivating factor.
-In mentioned above case aiding people with kidney disease organization (7, February 10, 2021) was established by an entrepreneur who encountered personally with the issue.
-Another instigator identified the need to assist families with many children, based on his own experience (7, February 10, 2021).
-Sometimes the organizer was motivated by spiritual leaders (1, December 20, 2020) or by familial predecessors (8, February 11, 2021).
+Two types of personal motives for establishing the organizations were found: addressing community needs in person; and sustaining heritage.
+Most ultra-Orthodox interviewees identified their initial intentions as providing solutions mostly in the areas of: economic aid, assisting families with low financial means: social and health issues, such as aiding people with kidney disease and creating awareness in the community about the issue; and cultural issues involving creating awareness of Jewish core values.
+The founders of these organizations also referred to their personal past experiences as a motivating factor.
+For example, in relation to the above-mentioned efforts regarding kidney disease, the organization was established by an entrepreneur who had personally encountered this issue.
+Another founder drew on his own experience in identifying the need to assist families with many children experience.
+Some organizers were motivated to act by spiritual leaders or family predecessors.

-Aims of philanthropic organizations in time of establishment.

-We identified two variants of aims:

-Organizations offering social welfare jacket to the community.
-Providing food, appliances, transportation, and clothing (8, February 11, 2021).

-Organizations concentrating on specific issues - preventing community's schools' dropouts (1, December 20, 2020); assisting kidney failure patients (17, February 23, 2021); preventing sexual violence (18, February 23, 2021).

-Originals customers of philanthropic organizations.

-The entire marginal community in the locality (4, January 24, 2021) or nationwide (18, February 23, 2021), or subgroups: youth nationwide (1, December 20, 2020) and local (22, February 24, 2021).

-Mapping the organizations’ communal environment.
+1.2 Organizational aims

+Two types of organizational aims were identified: those seeking to offer social welfare such as the provision of food, appliances, transportation, and clothing; and those concentrating on specific issues, such as preventing the phenomenon of school dropouts in the community, helping kidney failure patients, and preventing sexual violence.

-Organizations that operated solely in the community engaged in charity- especially food (8, February 11, 2021), religious studying (9, February 11, 2021) and welfare (12, February 18, 2021).
+The original people targeted by these organizations were either the entire marginalized community in a particular locality, that community or subgroups of it, such as youth, on a nationwide basis.
+Organizations that operated solely in the community engaged in charity, especially food provision, religious study, and welfare.

-Interface with the organizations’ surrounding environment.
+Interface with the organizations’ surrounding environment

-Organizations applying for funds to government agencies were denied (4, January 24, 2021).

-Organizations aiming to incorporate into the social and cultural mainstream bodies.
-We use here the term social inclusive organizations.
-These Melting-pot style organizations aiming to integrate into mainstream society.

-Motives for establishing philanthropic organizations

-Social motives for establishing philanthropic organizations.
+Socially incorporating organizations

-One motive was to nurture young immigrants to obtain leadership of the community (11, February 17, 2021), by empowering academic undergraduates and graduates (13, February 18, 2021), special attention to teenagers (14, February 19, 2021).

-Another motive was cop with prejudice towards the community (9, February 11, 2021), especially in the workplace (13, February 18, 2021), this while maintaining cultural and social identifies (10, February 15, 2021).
+These are organizations that seek to help the marginal group to integrate into the social and cultural mainstream.
+One motive noted for creating these groups was to nurture young immigrants so they could exercise leadership in the community by empowering academic undergraduates and graduates and paying special attention to adolescents Another was encouraging the ability to cope with prejudice toward the community, especially in the workplace, this while maintaining cultural and social identifies.
+No personal motives in these organizations were mentioned by the interviewees.

-Personal motives for establishing philanthropic organizations.

-No personal motives were mentioned in the interviews.